microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

         ![](../../documents/media/enable-semantic-search.png)

     *   Create Search Index, Sematic Configuration and Index a few documents using automated script.
-The script can be run multiple times without any side affects.
+The script can be run multiple times without any side effects.
         Run the below commands from cmd prompt to conifgure python environment.
 Conda is optional if running in Azure Cloud Shell or if an isolated python environment is needed.